WELCOME TO CAMP DUNCAN

 Camp Duncan for girls near Southern Pines is dedicated to changing lives.
 Girls ages 8-15 can experience the freedom of being outdoors within the structure of small groups with constant, caring supervision.
 The outdoor residential wilderness camp provides a year round program helping girls and their families overcome personal and family struggles.

 Girls live in groups of ten with three counselors, called "Chiefs".
 With the help of their peers and Chiefs, campers learn discipline, positive behavior patterns and self-worth.
-Camp Duncan for Girls is a licensed, non-public school educating girls through an experiential curriculum that serves as an alternative to the traditional classroom environment.
+Camp Duncan for Girls is an accredited, non-public school licensed by the state of North Carolina educating girls through an experiential curriculum that serves as an alternative to the traditional classroom environment.

 The Christ-centered camp program provides children and their families an opportunity to work out challenges and problems in order to experience healing and transformation.
 Camp's approach involves the entire family in order to build successful relationships between the camp staff, the family and the camper.

 Camp Duncan is a ministry of Baptist Children's Homes of North Carolina (BCH).
-BCH is a nonprofit child care organization providing residential programs and services in 21 statewide locations.
+BCH is a nonprofit child care organization providing residential programs and services throughout North Carolina and beyond.